Sebazzz/SDammann.T4WPF/README.md

 All ways are equivalent.

 ## Wish-list
 The current unimplemented wish-list.
-Most of these items matter in most of the projects:
+Most of these items don't matter in most of the projects are edge-cases:
 - Check if Page is really a Page via interop
 - Also handle files linked into the project